Sutter's Fort

 Sutter's Fort was a 19th-century agricultural and trade colony in the Mexican Alta California province.
-The site of the fort was established in 1839 and originally called New Helvetia (New Switzerland) by its builder John Sutter, though construction of the fort proper would not begin until 1841.
-The fort was the first non-indigenous community in the California Central Valley.
-The fort is famous for its association with the Donner Party, the California Gold Rush, and the formation of the city of Sacramento, surrounding the fort.
-It is notable for its proximity to the end of the California Trail and Siskiyou Trails, which it served as a waystation.
+Established in 1839, the site of the fort was originally part of a utopian colonial project called New Helvetia (New Switzerland) by its builder John Sutter, though construction of the fort proper would not begin until 1841.
+The fort was the first non-Indigenous community in the California Central Valley, and saw grave mistreatment of Indigenous laborers in plantation or feudal style conditions.
+The fort is famous for its association with the Donner Party, the California gold rush, and the formation of the city of Sacramento, surrounding the fort.
+It is notable for its proximity to the end of the California and Siskiyou Trails, which it served as a waystation.